Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

 We recall from \cite[Ch.
 2, Prop.
 4.2 and 4.3]{ABR}:

 \begin{prop} Assume that the ring extension $\phi:A\rightarrow B$ is integral.
 Then, $\phi$ satisfies the real going-up property for the real spectrum and $\psi_r$ is a closed mapping. \end{prop}

 Likewise, one may define a going-up property for real prime ideals.
-Looking at the normalization of a non-central irreducible real algebraic curve, we see that integral extensions do not necessarily satisfy the real going-up property since they do not necessarily satisfy the real lying-over property.
+Looking at the normalization of a non-central irreducible real algebraic curve, we see that integral extensions do not necessarily satisfy the real going-up property since they do not necessarily satisfy the real lying over property.
+This leads us to restrict ourselves to central loci in the sequel.